manpagez: man pages & more

 pending index insertions, by moving pending index entries to the

-We recommend that active production databases be vacuumed frequently
+We recommend that all databases be vacuumed regularly in order to

 The FULL option is not recommended for routine use, but might be useful